 Next, we have created a pivot table according to this dataset.

-But when we tried to apply the date filter in the pivot table it is not working properly.
+But when we tried to apply the date filter in the pivot table, it did not work properly.
 Now, you can apply mainly 2 possible solutions to fix the pivot table date filter not working.

 1. Ensure Date Format for Entire Column

-In this problem, you can see, that if we filter the date values for this month, one data gets missing, even though, all the dates are from this month.
-We can fix this problem following any of the two ways described below.
+In this problem, you can see that if we filter the date values for this month, one data gets missing, even though all the dates are from this month.
+We can fix this problem by following any of the two ways described below.